JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The live-db cutover smoke returned the new default `/api/db` payload counts from the active v2-backed layer: 30 `subjects`, 32 `sets`, 61 `tags`, 10 `set_tags`, and 99 `subject_tags`.
 - The same live-db smoke confirmed explicit comparison reads still match expectations: `GET /api/db?schema=public` returned 62 tags, while `GET /api/db?schema=gallery_v2` returned 61 canonical tags and 0 images.
 - Representative legacy write SQL was exercised successfully against the compatibility layer inside rollback transactions: `UPDATE sets SET name = name ...`, `INSERT INTO set_tags (set_id, tag) ...`, `INSERT INTO subject_tags (subject_id, tag) ...`, and upload-style `INSERT INTO subjects (...)` plus `INSERT INTO sets (...)` all resolved cleanly into `gallery_v2` and left no persisted smoke-test data.
+- Local browser verification against a Vite proxy to the live API confirmed the real gallery page now requests `GET /api/db?schema=gallery_v2`, received `200` with 30 `subjects`, 32 `sets`, and 61 `tags`, and rendered 18 images on pages view without a health-gate error.
 - The new admin Test Page comparison was browser-validated locally against the live API through a Vite proxy target.
 In one sampled run, both schemas reported 32 sets and 891 generated images, and both metadata requests completed in 363 ms.
 - That same sampled run showed image timing dominated by asset variance rather than schema selection: original-schema previews that completed landed around 1052 to 1061 ms with full images around 4260 to 4580 ms, while `gallery_v2` preview timings ranged from 1057 to 4014 ms and full-image timings ranged from 1770 to 7749 ms.
 - Focused regression coverage was added for auth state, edit helpers, tag filtering, and thumbnail-first modal loading.
 - The gallery Jest harness was updated so the focused gallery tests run cleanly.
 - Full Jest passed during the recent tagging work.
-- Production build passed during the recent auth, edit-surface, tagging, modal-loading, banner, and schema-test-page work.
+- Production build passed during the recent auth, edit-surface, tagging, modal-loading, banner, schema-test-page, and frontend schema-v2 migration work.
 - The updated top banner was browser-verified locally against mocked `/api/health` and `/api/db` responses because the local backend health gate was unavailable.
 - Repo-wide lint still has unrelated pre-existing failures outside the recent auth/edit/tagging changes.
 - The backend repository still lacks a runnable local `jest` binary, so the committed thumbnail endpoint regression test cannot yet run through `npm test`.